MusaBrt/MusaBrt/README.md

 - 🤔 I’m looking for help with nothinhg
 - 💬 Ask me about everything
 - 📫 How to reach me: with a famous way like a message
-- ⚡ Fun fact: idk
+- ⚡ Fun fact: py > java
 -->